DetroitDataScience/image-orientation-detection/README.md

 Checkout how to [get started](https://github.com/DetroitDataScience/image-orientation-detection/wiki/Getting-Started) in the wiki.

-# Overview of the exercise
+# Exercise Overview

-The goal of the exercise is to demonstrate some of the topics presented in the talk by training and testing an image orientation classifier using different features and dimensionality reduction techniques.
+The goal of this exercise is to demonstrate some of the topics presented in the talk by training and testing an image orientation classifier using different features and dimensionality reduction techniques.

- * 4 possible classes: 0, 90, 180, and 270 degrees
+ * 4 possible classes: 0, 90, 180, and 270 degree rotation
  * The image features are already provided from the [training and test datasets](https://github.com/DetroitDataScience/image-orientation-detection-data)
    * Histogram of Oriented Gradients (HOG)
    * Spatial Color Moments (3 mean and 3 variance values of L, U, and V color spaces)